-Essays by a Veteran Artist about the World of Art
+Essays by a Veteran Artist about Loving, Living and Creativity

 I’ve never considered myself a master at my trade.
 I think I’ve produced a few masterful pieces, but I’ve never been real consistent in the production of high quality work.
 But I now have the advantage of looking back on 40+ years of hiking and biking in some beautiful places and stopping to make some art and playing with cameras and computers and interacting with fellow artists and art lovers and so I may have a little wisdom to share with all of you.
 So here are a few ramblings by an old artist.

 Mark Rothko, Jackson Pollack, Piet Mondrian, Joan Mitchell, Helen Frankenthaler — all commonly described as abstract artists.
 I would add to this list the great American Artist — Andrew Wyeth.
 I am by no means the first person to connect Wyeth to abstract art, but many will wonder how someone like Wyeth could be included in this list since he is also known for his highly detailed realistic landscapes and portraits inspired by his life at Chad’s Ford and summers spent on the coast of Maine.
 The answer lies on which definition of abstract art you choose.